 These new approaches might cause us to pursue complicated real estate transactions and may require additional capital investment and could present different risks related to the ownership and development of real estate compared to those risks associated with a traditional store lease with a landlord.
 Risks we may experience in connection with this new development model include increased demands on our leadership team related to the operational complexity of engaging in real estate and construction development activities that are not within our traditional areas of operational expertise as well as greater financial exposure if our plans for the relevant real estate are not as successful as we originally anticipate or if the value of the real estate we acquire or invest in subsequently decreases.
-Pursuing multiple different paths for addressing our real estate needs may create various other risks including (i) conflicting financial incentives and objectives of third parties involved in our real estate development, and (iii) challenges related to the time and construction as well as the need for additional capital and risks related to resale of real estate projects.
+Pursuing multiple different paths for addressing our real estate needs may create various other risks including (i) conflicting financial incentives and objectives of third parties involved in our real estate development projects, including our joint venture partner, (ii) increased complexity of concurrently pursuing multiple different models for Gallery development, and (iii) challenges related to the time and costs of real estate development and construction as well as the need for additional capital and risks related to resale of real estate projects.
 These risks could distract our senior leadership team's focus, strain our operational resources and personnel, or expose us to new regulatory or tax regimes in which we must develop expertise.

 Several of our new real estate development strategies expose us to additional risks related to operating in commercial real estate from a development perspective.
-Such risks include the cost and financing of the acquisition of real estate interests, market risks related to real estate projects, the time and costs related to developing real estate projects, including construction and development risks and other factors that affect the commercial real estate industry more generally.
+Such risks include the cost and financing of the acquisition of real estate interests, market risks related to real estate prices, the time and costs related to developing real estate projects, including construction and development risks and other factors that affect the commercial real estate industry more generally.
 We have not historically operated directly in all phases of real estate development, including managing all aspects of construction of large-scale real estate projects.
-With respect to a number of our Gallery development projects, we are broadly undertaking increased development risk with respect to our real estate investments and these risks could increase our financial exposure to development cost overruns, construction delays and other negative factors which exposes us to increased downside risks if we encounter difficulties in implementing these strategies, such as operational and financial challenges related to later than expected openings of new Gallery projects as well as substantial increases in our costs.
+With respect to a number of our Gallery development projects, we are broadly undertaking increased development risk with respect to our real estate investments and have experienced development cost overruns, construction delays and other negative factors which could expose us to increased downside risks as we continue to pursue these strategies, such as operational and financial challenges related to later than expected openings of new Galleries as well as substantial increases in our costs